observIQ/bindplane-agent/processor/metricstatsprocessor/README.md

-# Aggregation Processor
+# Metric Stats Processor
-This processor aggregates metrics over a configurable interval, allowing for metrics to be sampled at a higher rate, or to reduce the volume of metric data from push-based sources.
+This processor calculates statistics from metrics over a configurable interval, allowing for metrics to be sampled at a higher rate, or to reduce the volume of metric data from push-based sources.

 ## Minimum collector versions
 - Introduced: [v1.19.0](https://github.com/observIQ/observiq-otel-collector/releases/tag/v1.19.0)